-Even though alcohol may help you doze off, even a few drinks could influence the condition of your sleep.
-If you have alcohol more regularly than is recommended you will discover that you’ll wake up the next morning not feeling well-rested at all.
+Even though alcohol may help you doze off, you'll discover that you’ll wake up the next morning not feeling well-rested.

 How does alcohol influence your sleep?

-Having a drink just before bed can make you fall into a deep sleep immediately making you miss the initial stage of sleep known as Rapid Eye Movement or REM sleep.
-Alcohol can affect the body’s restoration process which occurs during deep sleep because as it begins to wear off, the body comes out of deep sleep and reverts back to the REM phase of sleep , which is a lot easier to wake up from.
-This explains why after drinking, people wake up just after a few hours of sleep when they’ve had a few drinks prior.
-During the night, an individual typically has up to 7 cycles of REM sleep and that leaves one in a rejuvenated state, but if a person drinks the number of REM cycles drops to 2 and this means they will wake up feeling tired instead of refreshed.
+Having a drink just before bed can make you fall into a deep sleep immediately making you miss the initial stage of sleep known as Rapid Eye Movement sleep.
+Alcohol can affect the body’s restoration process.
+The body comes out of deep sleep and reverts back to the REM sleep, which is easier to wake up from.
+This explains why after drinking, people wake up just after a few hours of sleep.
+During the night, an individual typically has up to 7 cycles of REM sleep, but the number of REM cycles drops to 2 when you drink alcohol, which means you'll wake up feeling tired.

 Negative impact of drinking before bedtime

-Drinking a lot more than you should will make you wake up in the course of the night to go to the bathroom.
-It should also be noted that alcohol, being a diuretic, stimulates loss of the liquid drunk and extra fluid from the body, such as sweat and this explains why you become dehydrated after a night of heavy drinking.
+Drinking will make you wake up during the night to go to the bathroom.
+Also, alcohol is a diuretic, it stimulates loss of the liquid from the body, such as sweat, which is why you become dehydrated.

-Women, have a tendency to absorb larger amounts of alcohol as opposed to men because they have fewer quantities of the enzyme required to break down alcohol.
-If a male and a female drink the same extent of alcohol, the female will have a higher concentration in her bloodstream as opposed to the male and thus her quality of sleep will be affected more.
+Women have a tendency to absorb larger amounts of alcohol as opposed to men.
+If a male and a female drink the same extent of alcohol, the female will have a higher concentration in her bloodstream and her quality of sleep will be affected more.

 Tips to get better sleep

-In order to decrease your chances of having interrupted sleep, you may want to opt for other drink choices instead of alcohol or caffeine before bedtime.
-If this is not a likely option, then you should stop drinking around 3-4 hours prior to bedtime.
+In order to decrease your chances of having interrupted sleep, don't consume alcohol or caffeine before bedtime.
+If you do, stop drinking around 3-4 hours prior to bedtime.

 - Glencraft Luxury